10 – Bluebird

 # 9 – Nineteen Hundred and Eighty-Five

-One of the highlights of Paul McCartney’s most recent tour in 2016 was the band’s performance of the great track “Nineteen Hundred and Eighty Five.”
-The song appeared on the Band on the Run album which was released in 1973.
-Nineteen Hundred and Eighty Fiver was perfectly placed as the album’s closing track.
+One of the highlights of Paul McCartney’s most recent tours in 2016 and 2022 was the band’s performance of the great track “Nineteen Hundred and Eighty Five.”
+The song appeared on the Band On The Run album which was released in 1973.
+Nineteen Hundred and Eighty Five was perfectly placed as the album’s closing track.
 It was easily one of the most exciting songs on the record.
 Paul’s great alternative rock voice and piano playing left us mesmerized on this one.
+Paul McCartney current band seems to really enjoy playing this song live

 # 8 – Beware My Love